Florida Museum of Natural History: Fishing Heritage Gallery

 The Fishing Heritage Gallery tells the story of 6,000 years of fishing.
 This artifact-rich gallery highlights 6,000 years of fishing along Florida's Gulf coast.
 Displays focus on the fishing industry of the Calusa, their predecessors, and traditions that carried into the 20th century.
-We explore the significance of maritime adaptation as a basis for social and political complexity.
+It explores the significance of maritime adaptation as a basis for social and political complexity.
 Included are topics such as fish, nets, native and post-contact fishing techniques, watercraft, and waterworks.
 Visitors will learn about the remarkable engineering endeavors of the Calusa, who constructed large canals across southwest Florida; and the long-lived net-fishing tradition.
 Interactive multimedia stations illustrate topics such as net making and cordage manufacture, and a miniature diorama of a fishing village captures the essence of Calusa fishing.
 Artifacts include 1,000-year-old palm-fiber fishing nets, Calusa net-making tools, a wide range of shell tools, and an ancient wooden canoe paddle.